J.P. MORGAN REPORTS

 Pham Thi Ngoc Anh, EVP, Head of Financial Institutions Group at the Bank for Investment and Development of Vietnam agrees: “When compared with traditional banking systems, blockchain technology can provide greater reliability and much lower costs for international payments.”

 Another added advantage of blockchain-based infrastructure is the ability to settle different forms of currency, including Central Bank Digital Currencies (CBDCs).
 CBDCs are digital forms of a country’s fiat currency, backed by a country’s central reserve.
 The J.P.
-Morgan Onyx blockchain division has conducted a successful simulation to test the technical feasibility of cross-border transactions in Singapore dollar and euro CBDCs using a permissioned blockchain network in conjunction with the Monetary Authority of Singapore and Banque de France.
+Morgan blockchain division has conducted a successful simulation to test the technical feasibility of cross-border transactions in Singapore dollar and euro CBDCs using a permissioned blockchain network in conjunction with the Monetary Authority of Singapore and Banque de France.

 “Around 90 percent of central banks globally are currently working on developing a Central Bank Digital Currency,” says Clinton.
 “But ultimately, in the short-term, blockchain will not replace existing payments systems—it will complement them.”
 This is because blockchain faces a number of barriers to ubiquity in cross-border payments.
 These include regulatory uncertainty, as well as a lack of technical interoperability between blockchain networks.
 Different groups may develop projects, but there is no guarantee they will work together.
 Cooperation and collaboration at scale would remain a necessity.
 Unless one blockchain network becomes the global standard, the existing problem of siloed payments systems could simply be replicated.